charlesreid1/b-captain-hook/docs/index.md

 so all the static web content on the host (blackbeard) is available to the webhooks to perform updates and etc.

-`/www` is mounted to the same place on the host and in the container:
+`/www` is mounted to the same place on the host and in the container, as indicated by this bind mount lin from the docker-compose file:

 ```
 /www:/www